Weighted noncommutative regular projective curves: Local-global principle of skewness

 From this the assertion about the centre follows.
 Completeness is shown in~\cite[19.7]{pierce:1982}. \end{proof} \begin{proposition} Let $x$ be a separable point. \begin{enumerate} \item[(1)] We have $e^{\ast\ast}(x)=e^{\ast}(x)\cdot e_{\tau}(x)$. \item[(2)] $e_{\tau}(x)$ coincides with \begin{enumerate} \item[(i)] the order of $\tau\in\Aut(\Uu_x/k)$, the group of (isomorphism classes of) autoequivalences on the tube $\Uu_x$; \item[(ii)] the order of the cyclic group $\Gal(Z(D_x)/K_x)$, generated by $\tau$. \end{enumerate} \item[(3)] If $\phi\in\Aut(\Hh)$, and $\phi(S_x)=S_y$, then $e_{\tau}(x)=e_{\tau}(y)$. \end{enumerate} \end{proposition} \begin{proof} (1) We have $\End(S_x[\infty])\simeq D_x[[T,\tau^-]]$.
 By Posner's theorem (see~\cite[Thm.~7]{amitsur:1967}) the PI-degree of $D_x[[T,\tau^-]]$ coincides with the PI-degree of its quotient division ring, which is $D_x((T,\tau^-))$.
 The assertion follows from the preceding lemma.

 (2) (i) follows from Corollary~\ref{cor:aut-group-tube}, (ii) from the preceding lemma.

 (3) It follows that $y$ is also separable, and the equality of $\tau$-multiplicites is obtained from (2)~(i). \end{proof} We will see in the next section, that (ii) just means that $e_{\tau}(x)$ coincides with the ramification index of $x$ with respect to the maximal order $\Aa$ associated with $\Hh$. \begin{example} If $k=\RR$ and the tube $\Uu$ is either of the form $\mod_0\CC[[T]]$, or $\mod_0\CC[[T,\tau^-]]$ with $\tau^-$ of order two, then in both cases $\Aut(\Uu/k)\simeq\Gal(\CC/\RR)=C_2$, generated by complex conjugation.
 In the first case $\tau$ acts trivially on $\Uu$, in the second it generates $\Aut(\Uu/k)$. \end{example} The following local-global principle is the main result on skewness. \begin{theorem}[Local-global principle of skewness] Let $\Hh$ be a noncommutative regular projective curve over a field.
 Then for each separable point $x\in\XX$ the formula holds. \end{theorem} For a perfect field, we obtain Theorem~\ref{thm:main-theorem}. \begin{proof} Follows from Theorem~\ref{thm:general-skewness-equation}~(1) and Proposition~\ref{prop:relationships}~(1). \end{proof} The preceding theorems give answers to~\cite[Probl.~2.3.11+4.3.10]{kussin:2009}.
+It follows, by the way, that for each separable point the multiplicity $e(x)$ does not depend on the line bundle $L$ used in its definition, since $e(x)=\frac{s(\Hh)}{e^{\ast}(x)e_{\tau}(x)}$.